takemetola/VCS_Ryanair_Automation_test_Andrius/ReadMe.md

 1. Open the website.
 2. Click on the "Let's Chat" menu.
 3. Click on the "Chat Now" button.
-4. Agree to the cookies policy.
-5. Enter the name.
+4. Enter the name.
 (Tom Tom)
-6. Enter the email. (test01@gmail.com)
+5. Enter the email. (test01@gmail.com)
-7. Click on the "Start Chat" button.
+6. Click on the "Start Chat" button.

 **Expected Result**: The chatbot is connected and ready to help.